Sprinklr’s IPO filing shows uneven cash flow but modest growth – TechCrunch

 Another week, another unicorn IPO.
 This time, Sprinklr is taking on the public markets.

 The New York-based software company works in what it describes as the customer experience market.
-And after attracting over $400 million in capital while private, its impending debut will not only provide key returns to a host of venture capitalists but also more evidence that New York’s startup scene has reached maturity.
+After attracting over $400 million in capital while private, its impending debut will not only provide key returns to a host of venture capitalists but also more evidence that New York’s startup scene has reached maturity.
 (More evidence here.)

 The Exchange explores startups, markets and money.